How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 And that’s it.
 You have successfully removed the nightly build from your Ubuntu desktop.

-Step 1: Import Firefox Nightly Repository on Ubuntu
+Import Firefox Nightly PPA

 sudo add-apt-repository ppa:ubuntu-mozilla-daily/ppa -y

-Step 2: Updating the APT Repository After PPA Import on Ubuntu
+Refresh APT Repository After PPA Import

 sudo apt update

-Step 3: Install Firefox Nightly on Ubuntu 22.04 or 20.04
+Install Firefox Nightly on Ubuntu via APT Command

-With the repository in place and our system updated, we can now proceed to install Firefox Nightly.
+With the repository in place and our system updated, we can now install Firefox Nightly.
 Ensure any existing Firefox windows are closed to prevent conflicts during the installation process.
 Then, run the following command:

 sudo apt install firefox-trunk -y